lexeii/polyphone-doc-rst/docs/en/manual/soundfont-editor/tree.rst

 the soundfont.
 Presets contain links to instruments called “divisions”, displayed as a list below each preset.
 A click on a preset or on one of its divisions shows the :ref:`preset editor <preset editor>`.
-A click on the header “:guilabel:`Presets`” displays the :ref:`configuration summary <conf summ preset>` of all presets.
+A click on the header :guilabel:`Presets` displays the :ref:`configuration summary <conf summ preset>` of all presets.

 .. _tree menu: